JiahuiYu/generative_inpainting/README.md

 CC 4.0 Attribution-NonCommercial International

-The software is for educaitonal and academic research purpose only.
+The software is for educational and academic research purposes only.

 ## Citing
 ```